 Re: riv concierge?

-Originally posted by [Syntax] View PostManagers Desk or the check in desk and they will have the manager or security at the safe check your bag."I'll admit I had an OiNK account and frequented it quite often… What made OiNK a great place was that it was like the world's greatest record store… iTunes kind of feels like Sam Goody to me.
+they'll do this with electronics but they get in a twist if you ask them about firearms i found out. i was told by the staff that there is essentially no safe way to keep your guns with you at the Riv. all they offer is the in-room safe which, aside from being a piece of crap, is way too small to hold any serious-sized piece of steel."I'll admit I had an OiNK account and frequented it quite often… What made OiNK a great place was that it was like the world's greatest record store… iTunes kind of feels like Sam Goody to me.
 I don't feel cool when I go there.
 I'm tired of seeing John Mayer's face pop up.
 I feel like I'm being hustled when I visit there, and I don't think their product is that great.
 DRM, low bit rate, etc...
 OiNK it existed because it filled a void of what people want."

 -